Analytics of Longitudinal System Monitoring Data for Performance Prediction

-In Section~\ref{sec:agnostic}, we attempt to create an application-agnostic model that can predict the performance of an arbitrary application not included in the training dataset.
-We create multiple datasets by combining data from different rows of Table~\ref{tab:apps}, and leaving some datasets for testing entirely.
+In Section~\ref{sec:agnostic}, we create an application-agnostic model that can predict the performance of an arbitrary application not included in the training dataset.
+We create multiple training datasets by combining data samples from different rows of Table~\ref{tab:apps}, and leaving some samples for testing entirely.
 For example, in one instance, we combine the following three datasets -- AMG 128, AMG 512, and MILC 128, train a model using the combined data, and use the trained model to predict the performance of MILC 512.
 In a separate study, we combine datasets by application type.
 For example, we combine all AMG and MILC datasets, train a model, and use miniVite as an unseen testing dataset.
 Note that when we combine multiple datasets, we standardize their features and execution times separately.
 We de-normalize the output by using a standardization vector created from the oracle execution times of the testing data.
 If we were to use such a model for a new application, we would not have a standardization vector for de-normalizing the predicted values.
-However, the standardized output still allows for the evaluation of relative expected performance and still provides a strong heuristic for overall runtime with only an estimation of the true application runtime distribution.
+However, the standardized output still allows analyzing relative expected performance, and provides a strong heuristic for overall runtime with only an estimation of the true application runtime distribution.